-The evaluator applied tests and performed code reviews during the evaluation activity of composition tests to verify the implementation of the requirements imposed by the ETR for Composition and the guidance of the underlying platform.
+In addition the evaluator applied tests and performed code reviews during the evaluation activity of composition tests to verify the implementation of the requirements imposed by the ETR for Composition and the guidance of the underlying platform.
 This ensured confidence in the security of the TOE as a whole.